Automorphisms of cotangent bundles of Lie groups: Introduction

+Traditionally, spectral sequences are used as a powerful tool for the study of the cohomology spaces of extensions of Lie groups or Lie algebras and more generally, of locally trivial fiber bundles (see e.g. \cite{hochschild-serre:coho-algebras}, \cite{hochschild-serre:coho-ext-groups}, \cite{knapp}, \cite{neeb} for wider discussions).
+However, for the purpose of this investigation, we use a direct approach.

 The paper is organized as follows.
 In Section \ref{chap:preliminaries}, we explain some of the material and terminology needed to make the paper more self contained.
-Sections \ref{chap:automorphisms} and \ref{chap:orthogonal-algebra} are the actual core of the work where the main calculations and proofs are carried out.
-In Section \ref{openproblems}, we discuss some subjects related to this work, as well as some of the possible applications.
+Sections \ref{chap:automorphisms} and \ref{chap:orthogonal-algebra} are the actual core of the work where the main calculations and proofs of theorems are carried out.
+We discuss some examples in low dimension in Section \ref{section:examples}.
+We will see that some of those examples give rise to contact Lie algebras.
+See \cite{diatta-contact}, \cite{diatta-contact-riemann}, for wider discussions on contact Lie algebras.